ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

-This is the forwarded reply from the contacted peer to the contacting peer.
+This is the forwarded reply from the requesting peer's finder to the requesting peer.

 ### Outputs